-Office of Property Valuation 501 High Street 4th Floor, Station 33 Frankfort, KY 40620 ATTN: Carla Briscoe
+Office of Property Valuation 501 High Street 4th Floor, Station 33 Frankfort, KY 40620 ATTN: Megan Greene

-You may also send your information requests via email to Carla.briscoe@ky.gov or Justin.Woodside@ky.gov
+You may also send your information requests via email to Megan.Greene@ky.gov

 Installment Payment Plans

 Upon receipt of a written request from a delinquent taxpayer, a third party purchaser must offer an installment payment plan.
 The minimum length of the payment plan is 12 months unless both parties agree to a shorter term.
 The third party purchaser is entitled to a monthly processing fee of \$8.00 per month to offset the administrative cost of providing a payment plan.